ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   res
 ```

-We can observe quite a few differences between the parallel and sequential
+Observe quite a few differences between the parallel and sequential
-versions.
-The parallel version takes an additional parameter `pool`, it is
+versions: The parallel version takes an additional parameter `pool` because
-because, the `parallel_for` executes the for loop on the domains present in
+the `parallel_for` executes the `for` loop on the domains present in
 that task pool.
 While it is possible to initialise a task pool inside the
-function itself, it is always better to have a single task pool used across the
+function itself, it's always better to have a single task pool used across the
 entire program.
 As mentioned earlier, this is to minimise the cost involved in
 spawning a new domain.
-It is also possible to create a global task pool and use
+It's also possible to create a global task pool to use
-it across, but for the sake of being able to reason better about your code, it
+across, but for the sake of reasoning better about your code, it's recommended
-is recommended to use it as a function parameter.
+to use it as a function parameter.

-We shall examine the parameters of `parallel_for`.
-It takes in `pool` as
+Let's examine the parameters of `parallel_for`.
+It takes in
+- `pool`, as discussed earlier
-discussed earlier, `start` and `finish` as the names suggset are the starting
+- `start` and `finish`, as the names suggest, are the starting
-and ending values of the loop iterations, `body` contains the actual loop body
+and ending values of the loop iterations
-to be executed.
+- `body` contains the actual loop body to be executed

-Parallel for also has an optional parameter `chunk_size`.
-It determines the
+`parallel_for` also has an optional parameter: `chunk_size`, which determines the
-granularity of tasks when executing them on multiple domains.
+granularity of tasks when executing on multiple domains.
 If no parameter
-is given for `chunk size`, a default chunk size is determined which performs
+is given for `chunk size`, the program determines a default chunk size that performs
 well in most cases.
-Only if the default chunk size doesn't work well, is it
+Only if the default chunk size doesn't work well is it
 recommended to experiment with different chunk sizes.
 The ideal `chunk_size`
 depends on a combination of factors:

-* **Nature of the loop:** There are two things to consider pertaining to the
+* **Nature of the Loop:** There are two things to consider pertaining to the
-loop while deciding on a `chunk_size` to use, the *number of iterations* in the
+loop while deciding on a `chunk_size`—the *number of iterations* in the
-loop and *amount of time* each iteration takes.
-If the amount of time taken by
+loop and the *amount of time* each iteration takes.
+If the amount of time is roughly equal,
-every iteration is roughly equal, then the `chunk_size` could be number of
+then the `chunk_size` could be the number of
 iterations divided by the number of cores.
 On the other hand, if the amount of
 time taken is different for every iteration, the chunks should be smaller.
 If
 the total number of iterations is a sizeable number, a `chunk_size` like 32 or
-16 is safe to use, whearas if the number of iterations is low, like say 10, a
+16 is safe to use, whearas if the number of iterations is low, like 10, a
 `chunk_size` of 1 would perform best.

-* **Machine:** Optimal chunk size varies across machines and it is recommended
+* **Machine:** Optimal chunk size varies across machines, so it's recommended
 to experiment with a range of values to find out what works best on yours.

 ### Speedup

-Let us find how the parallel matrix multiplication scales on multiple cores.
+Let's find how the parallel matrix multiplication scales on multiple cores.

 **Speedup**

-The speedup vs core is enumerated below for input matrices of size 1024x1024.
+The speedup vs. core is enumerated below for input matrices of size 1024x1024:

 | Cores | Time (s) | Speedup     |
 |-------|----------|-------------|